 - Doesn’t show an interest in other children’s interests

 - Has trouble making new friends

 - Has trouble maintaining friendships

 The nature of your child’s treatment will depend entirely on your child’s unique friendship concerns.
-In most cases with friendship concerns, you child will need assistance in developing: social skills, skills in emotional understanding and regulation and/or assertiveness skills.
+In most cases with friendship concerns, your child will need assistance in developing social skills, skills in emotional understanding and regulation and/or assertiveness skills.